A Toast to the People

 A celebration of contemporary storytelling at its finest.
 Not easily categorised, Glasgow-based Hollie McNish is a writer who loves writing and it shows.
 She drew huge crowds when she appeared at the Book Festival with her Ted Hughes Award-winning poetic memoir Nobody Told Me.
 She has released two spoken word albums and a collection titled Plum since winning the UK Poetry Slam in 2009, and her new book Slug…and other things I’ve been told to hate was out in May.
 McNish performs along with Wana Udobang, a storyteller and artist working at the intersection of writing, poetry, performance and film.
 She has released three studio albums as a poet and for her work in journalism she’s been awarded numerous fellowships, including the International Women’s Media Foundation Fellowship.
 Udobang has spent the last five years developing and curating Culture Diaries, an archival project and Pan-African artist network that uses multi-platform storytelling to document African artists.

-A Toast to the People: Vanessa Kisuule & Safiya Sinclair
+A Toast to the People: Vanessa Kisuule & Lemn Sissay

-Two artists bring their wealth of diverse experiences to this memorable event.
-Bristol-based Vanessa Kisuule is a writer and performer who has won over ten slam titles, including The Roundhouse Slam 2014.
+A wealth of diverse experiences are brought to the stage with these two talented artists.
+Bristol-based Vanessa Kisuule is a writer and performer who has won over ten slam titles, including The Roundhouse Slam 2014, and has featured on radio and TV.
 She was Glastonbury Festival’s Resident Poet in 2019 and her recent poem on the historic toppling of Edward Colston’s statue, Hollow, went viral, gaining over 600,000 views on Twitter in three days.
 Kisuule is currently working on an essay collection and her debut novel.
-She is joined by Safiya Sinclair, a writer working across poetry, fiction and memoir.
-Sinclair’s writing is political and rooted in her childhood in Jamaica, where she was born and raised.
-The winner of a Whiting Writers’ Award, the OCM Bocas Prize for Caribbean Poetry and the Phillis Wheatley Book Award, Sinclair’s poetry collection Cannibal was selected as one of the American Library Association’s Notable Books of the Year.
+She is joined by the inimitable Lemn Sissay, a BAFTA-nominated, international prize-winning writer who was awarded an MBE for services to literature in 2010.
+His appearances at the Edinburgh International Book Festival have been enthusiastically received as have his appearances throughout the world including read on stage throughout the world.
+Along with Chimamanda Ngoze Adichie and Margaret Atwood, he won a Pen Pinter Prize in 2019.

-A Toast to the People: Francesca Beard & Rafeef Ziadah
+A Toast to the People: Francesca Beard & Joelle Taylor

 These two artists have a strong human-focused repertoire, which gets us thinking about ourselves, our place in the world and our relationship to others.
 Francesca Beard is a performance poet whose research-informed work is inspired by emerging knowledge about ourselves and the universe.
 She is a current Associate Artist with All Change and was previously poet-in-residence at The Barbican, BBC White City and The Tower of London.
 Her stories about what it means to be human touch a raw nerve and she has represented contemporary UK literature with the British Council in 23 different countries.
-Beard is joined by Rafeef Ziadah, a Palestinian spoken word artist and human rights activist based in London.
-Her live readings are a blend of poetry and music and she has released three albums to date, most recently the stirring Three Generations, a personal ode to Palestine and the themes of defiance and survival.
-Ziadah’s specially commissioned work promises a powerful finale to the event.
+Beard is joined by Joelle Taylor, the author of four collections of poetry.
+Her newest collection, C+NTO & Othered Poems, was the subject of a Radio 4 arts documentary Butch.
+She is a co-curator and host of Out-Spoken Live resident at the Southbank Centre, and the current editor of Out-Spoken Press.